yindaheng98/feature-3dgs/README.md

     device="cuda",
 )
 # dataset is a FeatureCameraDataset; each camera carries a 'feature_map' in custom_data
-# decoder is the learnable AbstractFeatureDecoder
+# decoder is the learnable AbstractTrainableFeatureDecoder
 ```

 ### Gaussian Model